profsmith89/ctps/_sources/chap08.md

 This `traverse` function implements what is called a *row-major* traversal.
 In general, different traversals matter in different problem domains.

-**Specifying the range sequence you want.** Each of our previous traversals started from the upper left-hand corner of the image.
+## Specifying the range you want

+Each of our previous traversals started from the upper left-hand corner of the image.
 This is because each for-loop starts at 0.
 Of course, we don't have to start our traversal at the `(0,0)` corner of the image.
 We could start from any corner.

 How would we change our `traverse` function if we wanted to run a column-major traversal starting at the lower right-hand corner?
 Well, we'd want the sequence of integers produced by the range function in the outer for-loop to run from `im.size[0] - 1` down to `0` (inclusive).
 Similarly for the inner loop.
 Remember that the indices of the pixel elements in this 2-dimensional array run from 0 to one less than width or height!